andreafabrizi/DNSProxy/README.md

 * 9.9.9.9
 * see list on https://github.com/curl/curl/wiki/DNS-over-HTTPS#publicly-available-servers

+#### Version 2.5 - February 2019:
+* implemented dump of 'cache-control' headers from PHP/DoH resolver into DNS packet
+* account for new content type "application/dns"
+* provide with base64urlencode of DNS requests !

 #### Version 2.2 - January 2019:
 * completed TCP & UDP listeners

 #### Version 2 - March 2018:
-* DOH-ready: raw DNS request printout (for server), base64 encoding of hostname parameter in GET/POST (for client)
+* DOH-ready: raw DNS request printout (for server), base64urlencode of DNS query (for client)
 * pre-emptive HTTP cache population as option (for CDN or local squid/polipo proxies). based on Location header, will force the same DNS server software to issue a parallel GET on the remote domain, in order to preemptively populate HTTP caches in between.